What is a Fifth Cousin?

 How many fifth cousins do I have?

-You may want to think twice about inviting all your fifth cousins to your wedding since the average person has over 17,000.
+You may want to think twice about inviting all your fifth cousins to your wedding since the average person has several thousand.
 You’d need to rent a stadium to fit them all in.

 The exciting thing about exploring your family tree is discovering the sheer numbers involved in your wider family.
 Everyone has a unique story and is all part of the massive family story that makes up your rich history.
 All fifth cousins are descendants of your great-great-great-grandparents, and they would have lived in a world that was incredibly different from the world you live in today.